data-apis/scipy-2023-presentation/paper.rst

 - `__dlpack__()` and `__dlpack_device__()` (see `Interchange Protocol`_).

-*TODO: show examples for how to use the above dunder methods.*
+*TODO (athan): show examples for how to use the above dunder methods.*

 ..
 TODO (athan): reframe discussion below as "We worked with the maintainers of sklearn to assess the real-world performance impact of specification adoption."